weisscharlesj/SciCompforChemists/intro.md

 - Python – 3.10.8
 - NumPy – 1.24.3
 - SciPy – 1.10.1
-- Pandas – 2.0.0
+- Pandas – 2.0.2
 - Matplotlib – 3.7.1
 - Seaborn – 0.12.2
-- Scikit-image – 0.20.0
+- Scikit-image – 0.21.0
 - Scikit-learn – 1.2.2
-- Sympy - 1.11.1
+- Sympy - 1.12
 - NMRglue – 0.9
 - Spyder – 5.4.2

 ## Acknowledgements

-This book took a substantial time to write along with the time and effort in developing the curriculum, and I have had a number of people encouraging me along the way.
-I would like to thank the Department of Chemistry at Wabash College and Department of Chemistry and Biochemistry at Augustana University for being supportive of the development of this course and curriculum.
-I would also like to thank my students for their feedback and enthusiasm for this topic and for testing out the early versions of this book.
-I am thankful to family for their support and patience as I performed endless edits and proofreading.
+This book took a substantial time to write along with the time and effort in developing the curriculum.
+Thank you to those who supported and encouraged me along the way.
 Finally, thank you to the following people for proof reading or reporting errors.
 Reports of additional errors are welcome on GitHub or in an [email](https://www.augie.edu/directory).

 - Wesley A. Deutscher helping collect some example data
 - M. Roarke Tollar providing feedback and reporting typos in chapters 0 and 1